Print

 There are many types of dried coconut, but unsweetened fine shredded coconut is best for controlling sweetness and keeping the ingredient list simple.
 However, sweetened coconut can be used if a sweeter result is preferred.

-Can this be used to make a coconut cream pie?
-Yes, it can.
-In fact, this recipe was developed originally for that use, but I ended up developing a separate recipe for that.
-Because of the use of so many coconut milk products, in order for it to set fully as a pie, increase the amount of eggs from 2 to 3.
-Directly after making the pudding, transfer it to a prepared pie crust and let it cool and set up in the pie crust.
+Can this pudding be used as the filling for a coconut cream pie?
+Yes, it can!
+Because so many coconut milk products are used here, in order for it to set fully as a pie, increase the eggs from 2 to 3.
+Directly after making the pudding, transfer it to a prepared pie crust and let it cool and set up.
 See this recipe for a more traditional Coconut Cream Pie recipe.